 - far uscire di testa (drive someone crazy)

 Matto is a popular synonym for pazzo.
-In fact you’ll be as likely to hear it as pazzo.
+In fact you are as likely to hear it as pazzo.
 Pazzo can have a more dramatic connotation in that it’s often used to describe a person who can’t be controlled.
 Matto can refer to someone whose craziness isn’t as pronounced.
 But in the spoken language, they are very easily interchangeable.
 It often comes down to individual preferences.

 For example, when referring to someone who has completely lost their marbles, you can use the expression matto da legare (lit: so crazy he/she should be tied up) but pazzo da legare works too.
 The same rule applies to roba da pazzi or roba da matti, which both mean crazy stuff.